biotope/biotope-element/docs/experimental.md

 specifically in folders `templating` and `separation-of-concerns` (available for both JavaScript and TypeScript).

-Link for github discussion: [Experiment: Templates](https://github.com/biotope/biotope-element/issues/232)
+Link for GitHub discussion: [Experiment: Templates](https://github.com/biotope/biotope-element/issues/232)

 > __📝 Note:__ This experiment requires at least version `4.0.0` of `biotope-element` and has no breaking changes to the package.